git-bug/git-bug-migration/migration3/README.md

-Usage:
-- Recreate all the bugs
-- Recreate all the identities
+### Vendor Information
+git-bug 11f3991e2be17a5e0740c429f48961bfe468c23a

+Changes:
+- Exposed formatVersion of OperationPack

+Usage: This version is used to update the bug and identity ids to meet the new standards